Dsek-LTH/member-page/README.md

 - `.env` file in the root directory
 - `.env.local` file in the frontend directory
 - nodejs (version 16) and npm (development only)
-- (recommended) Visual studio code for typescript (development only)
+- (recommended) Visual studio code for typescript and the eslint extension (development only)

 ### Example .env
 ```